 Trading Conditions: XM has 4 trading account types and an Islamic account option that features zero swaps.
 XM has negative balance protection that prevents you from losing more money than you have in your XM account.

-XM offers CFD trading on 1000+ financial instruments, including forex (55 currency pairs), CFD indices, stocks, commodities, futures, energies, and metals.
+XM offers CFD trading on 1000+ financial instruments, including forex (55 currency pairs), CFD indices, stocks, commodities (energies and agriculture), futures, energies, cryptocurrencies, and metals.

 Traders can make direct wire transfers to their trading accounts and have them credited within a few days.
 Cards and e-wallets (like Skrill, and Webmoney) deposits are credited instantly or within a few hours.
 The minimum deposit and withdrawal on XM is $5.

 Withdrawals can be made via transfers to bank accounts and received within a few days or to cards and e-wallets and received within a few minutes.

 XM supports transfers to local banks in Nigeria, although they don’t have Naira trading accounts.

 Trading platforms supported by XM are MT4 and MT5 applications available on the web, desktop, tablets, and mobile devices as well as the XM App for mobile.

 XM currently offers promotional bonuses of 50% deposits up to $500 and 20% up to $5000.
 They also give Free Virtual Private Servers (VPS) to traders who have deposited up to $5000 in their accounts.

 Customer Support: XM has email, live chat, and international phone number support.
 You can reach them 24 hours Monday through Friday.